pmean/classes/biostats-1/src/syllabus.md

 #### Student Learning Objectives

-+ Have knowledge of definitions necessary to understand basic bio-statistical concepts and procedures presented in this course.
+-   Have knowledge of definitions necessary to understand basic bio-statistical concepts and procedures presented in this course.
-+ Understand basic concepts including, but not limited to, data types, data scales, data distributions, measures of central tendency, measures of variability, hypothesis testing, confidence intervals, p values, effect size, critical values, power, and sample size.
+-   Understand basic concepts including, but not limited to, data types, data scales, data distributions, measures of central tendency, measures of variability, hypothesis testing, confidence intervals, p values, effect size, critical values, power, and sample size.
-+ Understand and implement (using SPSS) graphic representation of data
+-   Understand and implement graphic representation of data
-+ Manage and analyze data sets using SPSS in order to test research hypotheses
+-   Manage and analyze data sets using SPSS in order to test research hypotheses
-+ Estimate and summarize data characteristics in order to determine appropriate statistical analysis methods
+-   Estimate and summarize data characteristics in order to determine appropriate statistical analysis methods
-+ Apply statistical methods for analyzing continuous data (parametric statistical methods)
+-   Apply statistical methods for analyzing continuous data (parametric statistical methods)
-+ Apply statistical methods for analyzing categorical and ordinal data (nonparametric statistical methods)
+-   Apply statistical methods for analyzing categorical and ordinal data (nonparametric statistical methods)
-+ Apply the statistical knowledge gained in this course in a practical manner
+-   Apply the statistical knowledge gained in this course in a practical manner
-+ Use SPSS or SAS to manage and analyze data
+-   Use R or other statistical software to manage and analyze data
-+ Be prepared for MEDB 5502 Biostatistics II or other advanced statistics classes
+-   Be prepared for MEDB 5502 Biostatistics II or other advanced statistics classes

 #### Course Framework